pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 Make sure you have something in your inventory or equipment to test with.
 Via the `Configuration view` of the extension you can also verify whether data is now synced, for example your gear:
 ![Twitch Extension](./docs/getting-started/twitch-extension-testing.gif "Twitch Extension")

+## Recent updates

+#### v1.0.3
+- All bank items are now synced to your viewers, rather than only the 200 most valuable items.
+- The looting bag can now be synced to viewers.
+- Items can now have 'special behaviours' for example the looting bag opens a new side-panel as one of the first items for this behaviour.

+#### v1.0.2
+- 🎉  Collection log is now available to be viewed live by your viewers!
+- Enhanced stability of plugin when there are breaking client or Twitch changes.
+- The Twitch data syncing has been updated to work again due to deprecated functionalities.

 ## Features
 Below you can find an overview which features are implemented.
-Note that the screenshots shown are from the [OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6).

 Most data is automatically synced when logged in.
 The `Bank` and `Collection Log` are exceptions.
 See the ⚠️ marks below for an explanation.

 ![Icon](./docs/icons/combat.png "Icon") ![Icon](./docs/icons/items.png "Icon") ![Icon](./docs/icons/skills.png "Icon")